 Yeamans Hall Club – 7th – 435 yards – par 4

-The Road Hole 7th at Yeamans Hall may seem short at 435 yards but both the tee shot and the approach play uphill making it play much longer than the scorecard distance.
+The Road Hole seventh at Yeamans Hall may seem short at 435 yards, but both the tee shot and the approach play uphill.
 A good tee shot hugs the right side of the fairway to set up the approach to the uphill green.

 The par 4 7th at Yeamans Hall Club - Photo Credit: Michael Blackham